Interested in joining our group? Please visit the opportunities page.

 I study the causes and consequences of biodiversity change in marine ecosystems, in service of developing science-based tools for conserving natural resources under global change.
 My interests span a range of topics including biological invasion, climate effects on fisheries, and ecosystem restoration.
-I have been an affiliate scientist with the Reef Environmental Education Foundation since 2009.
+I use a range of techniques including behavioural observation, field and mesocosm experiments, and statistical and mechanistic models.
 Prior to the University of Alberta, I was a Banting Fellow at the Center for Ocean Solutions at Stanford University and a David H. Smith Conservation Research Fellow at Oregon State University.

 I study the effect of restoration activities on community dynamics and ecosystem assemblage using coral reefs as a model ecosystem.
 My interest in applied science is to create tools for conservation practitioners, while working with diverse collaborators to create sustainable conservation and restoration solutions.
 Prior to the University of Alberta, I completed research internships at the Coral Health and Disease Lab at Mote Mote Marine Laboratories in Sarasota, FL, and at Cape Eleuthera Institute in the Bahamas.
 My undergraduate research at the Marine Macroecology and Biogeochemistry Lab at Mount Allison University focused on quantifying major macromolecular pools in a dominant Arctic phytoplankton strain.
 I am passionate about diversity and inclusion in science, science communication, and tiny but vital organisms (ie corals, algae, and lichen!)